adepierre/Botcraft/README.md

 - Villager trading (only for versions 1.14+)
 - Crafting

+### Not supported

+- Anti-cheat evasion: if a server owners doesn't allow bots and has an anti-cheat detection system, nothing in Botcraft should be made in order to prevent ban from happening.
+Only use Botcraft on your own servers or ask permission first if you don't want your account to be banned.
+- Modded servers: Botcraft aims to be compatible with vanilla server first.
+When possible, modded servers are also (partially) supported, but given the large diversity of servers and mods, Botcraft does not aim to work on every possible server/mod combination.

+### Nice gifs

 Example with 10 survival bots collaborating on a pixel art build.
 They are all in survival, so they have to pick the right blocks in the chests, eat food and obviously can't fly.
 There is no global supervision, and they can't communicate with each other.

 ![](Visuals/mapart.gif)